robbyoconnor/lucasbrambrink.github.io/about.md

 permalink: /about/
 ---

 I am a full stack developer living in NYC.
 I specialize in Big Data, backend development, and finance.
+Today I learned that deploying apps is very difficult.